Ishanoshada/Soundarya-Lahari-Mantra-Finder/README.md

 This project would not be possible without the timeless wisdom passed down through generations.
 We extend our deepest gratitude to:
 - **Adi Shankaracharya** for the divine gift of Soundarya Lahari.
 - **Swami Shantananda Puri** for compiling the invaluable "Infallible Vedic Remedies".
+- **Govinda Das Aghori** for the translations in the "Mantra" book.
 - The original authors and compilers of "Secrets of Yantra, Mantra and Tantra".
+- The compilers of the "Buddhist Chanting Book in Pāli and English".

 ---